 Investor networking may also add value for entrepreneurs seeking finance options.
 Halo Business Angel network, Angel Investment Network and Irish Venture Capital & Private Equity Association are some examples of opportunities to connect with equity to bolster startups.
 Information on seed-stage investors and venture capitalists is available here.

 This article has outlined the broad process of setting up a business in Ireland, having regard to the distinct Limited Company and Sole Trader frameworks.
 It has reflected on the social, commercial and economic conditions present in Ireland, concluding that these are favourable to startups and place entrepreneurs in a strong position.
 It has outlined the broad set-up costs and tax liabilities relevant to Limited Companies and Sole Traders, providing a brief comparison of the pros and cons.
 It has also highlighted the potential for setting up an Irish business from abroad, discussing how this might take place and the reliefs available.
 It has concluded with recommendations for planning and financing startups in Ireland.
-An aspect we did touch on and it might not necessarily be in the early days of a startup but after a year or so a business coach could be worth the investment.

 Need to know more?